LazyCoderForU/Maze_Runner_Game_Python/README.md

 #### **1. Introduction to the Project**
 - Explain the objective of the Maze Runner Game:
   - A player navigates through a randomly generated maze to reach the goal.
-  - The game uses Flask for backend logic and HTML/CSS/JavaScript for the frontend.
+  - The game uses FastAPI for backend logic and HTML/CSS/JavaScript for the frontend.
   - Docker is used for containerization, and the project follows a microservices architecture.

 #### **2. Setting Up the Environment**